tensorflow/swift/docs/AutomaticDifferentiation.md

 between primitive operators and other functions.
 We recursively determine a function's differentiability based on:

-*   its type signature: whether inputs and the output conform to `RealVectorRepresentable`
+*   its type signature: whether inputs and the output support scalar differentiation or vector differentiation
 *   its visibility: if the function body is not visible by the Swift compiler (e.g. a C function or an argument which is a closure), then it is not differentiable